 Your company should become a media company and tell their stories; not beg the media to cover your stories.

+Take tips from professional journalists to create stories that don’t promote your products and services.
+It’s important to master the fundamentals of content marketing.
 It is mindset shift so it is important to learn the six steps to transform your brand into a media company.

 As Progressive CMO Jeff Charney says, your brand should have “the breadth of ESPN, the innovation of Netflix, and the original content programming of HBO.”

 5 reasons you should share your competitors’ content